vardri/GettingCleaningData_Project/README.md

 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Addionnal notes/comments are containt into the script to help understand each step.

+For additionnal info, look at the CodeBook.md

+Have fun!